 Another option to consider is an IRA, either a traditional IRA or a Roth IRA.
 With a traditional IRA, your contributions may be tax-deductible, and earnings in the account grow tax deferred until you start taking withdrawals.
 With a Roth IRA, your contributions are made with after-tax money, so they are not tax deductible, but earnings grow tax deferred and withdrawals are tax free, if certain conditions are met.

 Of course, retirement plans are just one part of the equation.
 You should have an overall financial strategy that takes into account debt, savings, and income considerations as well. ( Setting financial goals: The 5-10-15-20 guidelines)

-Many people opt to talk to a financial advisor to put a plan together.
+Many people opt to talk to a financial professional to put a plan together.

 In the meantime, the sooner you begin contributing to a 401(k) or IRA and building your retirement nest egg, the faster - and larger - your retirement funds could grow.
 Conversely, the longer you wait, the harder it will be to catch up.